grz0zrg/fas/README.md

 ### What is sent

-The server send the CPU load of the stream at regular interval (adjustable) to the client (unsigned 32 bits integer type).
+The server send the CPU load of the stream as a percentage at regular interval (adjustable) to the client (unsigned 32 bits integer type).

 ### Offline rendering (WIP)